pdelong42/whatzit-puzzle/README.md

+# whatzit-puzzle

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

 This is going to be my brute-force attempt at finding the solutions to my son's "What'zit" puzzle.
 Look in the docs directory for the photos of the solutions sheet.
 It would be nice to convert this to a more convenient format for the